tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/1/LessonPlan.md

 Hit `Transact`, confirm the transaction in MetaMask, then click on the `balance` function in the contract.

-You will notice that you have an extremely high balance of tokens; in fact, the maximum balance you could possibly have!
+You will notice that you have an extremely high balance of tokens.
+In fact, it's the maximum balance you could possibly have!

 ![Hacked Balance](Images/hacked_balance.png)